rails/rails/guides/source/configuring.md

 Determines whether controller context for query tags will be automatically updated via an `around_filter`.
 The default value is `true`.

+#### `ActionController::Base.wrap_parameters`

+Configures the [`ParamsWrapper`](https://api.rubyonrails.org/classes/ActionController/ParamsWrapper.html).
+This can be called at the top level, or on individual controllers.

 ### Configuring Action Dispatch

 #### `config.action_dispatch.session_store`